Best daily deals

 Is the Sony WF-1000XM3 microphone good for phone calls?

 The mic system is good enough for general use.
-The person on the other line can tell you’re using a headset, but voices are relayed well enough and through both earpieces.
+The person on the other line can tell you’re using a headset, but voices are relayed well enough through both earpieces.
 My mom and friends never tell me that I’m inaudible.
 When I sit outside to take a call, my friends can hear the wind, traffic, and surrounding passersby though.
 Of course, you can determine for yourself if the microphone quality is passable for you.
-It may be fine for extended business calls, just make sure you’re in a quiet space.
+It may be fine for extended business calls; ensure you’re in a quiet space.

 Sony WF-1000XM3 microphone demo:

-Editor’s note: Sony released software update 2.1.0 on January 13, 2020, which makes improvements to hands-free call quality.
-Previous updates included Amazon Alexa support, on-board volume adjustments, connection quality improvements on iOS, and general stability improvements.
+Editor’s note: Sony released software update 2.1.0 on January 13, 2020, which improves hands-free call quality.
+Previous updates included Amazon Alexa support, onboard volume adjustments, connection quality improvements on iOS, and general stability improvements.

 How do these sound to you?